KrishanthaBSomarathna/KrishanthaBSomarathna/README.md

 I'm a tech enthusiast who would like to explore new technologies, not just programming languages but also devices.
 I love to share knowledge with the rest of the world.

-Since I'm (still) a Understand At SLIIT , I also like to share my code so others can make use of them.
+Since I'm (still) a undergraduate At SLIIT , I also like to share my code so others can make use of them.

 ### My stats